Highlights

 Watch on DVD or Blu-ray starting June 3rd, 2003 - Buy McHale's Navy DVD

-McHale's Navy Collection
+McHale's Navy Movies

 The basic plot revolves around McHale's crew's wacky schemes to make money, get girls, and have a ball, and the efforts of Captain Binghamton (McHale's superior) to rid himself of the PT-73 crew for good, either by transfer or court martial.
 Although they are forever getting into trouble, they (almost always unwittingly) get out of trouble.
 Despite their scheming, conniving, and often lazy and unmilitary ways, McHale's crew is always successful in combat in the end.
 The entire show is based on only two locations, one in the South Pacific at a fictional base called Taratupa (the inferred location is in the Solomon Islands) and an equally fictional town in Italy called Voltafiore.